JeffreyUrban/wake-rig/README.md

 ### Prerequisites

 1. Install [SwiftBar](https://swiftbar.app/).
-2. Install [Tailscale](https://tailscale.com/) on both macOS and your rig.
+2. Install [Tailscale](https://tailscale.com/) on macOS, the WOL server, and your rig.
-3. Ensure both devices are configured to connect to your Tailscale network.
+3. Ensure all three devices are configured to connect to your Tailscale network.

 ### Installation